PureStorage-OpenConnect/AzureDevOps-Fa-Docker-Volume-Ci-Pipeline/README.md

 1. A SQL Server Data Tools (SSDT) project is checked out of source code control (GitHub),

-2. The project is built resulting in a DacPac,
+2. The project is built, this results in a deployable artifact in the form of a DacPac,

 3. A seed 'Docker' volume is cloned four times,